apasquel/LinuxCatScale/README.md

 # Linux-CatScale IR Collection Script

-Linux CatScale is a bash script that uses live of the land tools to collect extensive data from Linux based hosts.
-The data aims to help DFIR professionals triage and scope incidents.
-An Elk Stack instance also is configured to consume the output and assist the analysis process.
+Linux CatScale is a bash script that uses living off the land tools to collect extensive data from Linux based hosts.
+The data aims to help DFIR, Threat Hunters, and Blue Team professionals triage and scope incidents.
+An ELK Stack logstash conf is provided to consume the output and assist the analysis process.

+## Attention
+📢 This version of Cat-Scale is an updated fork of the original project by FSecure.
+This version includes bug fixes and updates deprecated bash options to improve reliability and functionality.

 - [Usage](#usage)
 - [Parsing](#parsing)